schech1/uptime-buddy/README.md

 ## Installation via Docker

-Follow the steps below to set up the backend for Uptime Buddy using Docker.
+Follow the steps below to set up the backend for Uptime Buddy.

-### Prerequisites
-Install the Uptime Buddy app from the Apple App Store on your Apple Watch. you need to have a running instance of Uptime Kuma.

 ## Docker Compose
 Create a `docker-compose.yml` file with the following content to deploy the backend: